web1992/read/netty/netty-in-action-chapter-08.md

 ## handler and childHandler

-Sets the ChannelHandler that’s added to the ChannelPipeline of accepted Channel s.
-The difference between handler() and childHandler() is that the former adds a handler that’s processed by the accepting ServerChannel , whereas childHandler() adds a handler that’s processed by an accepted Channel , which represents a socket bound to a remote peer.
+Sets the `ChannelHandler` that’s added to the `ChannelPipeline` of accepted Channels.
+The difference between `handler()` and `childHandler()` is that the former adds a handler that’s processed by the accepting `ServerChannel` , whereas `childHandler()` adds a handler that’s processed by an accepted Channel , which represents a socket bound to a remote peer.

 ## Shutdown